What is Rbate?

 What is an Rmark?

-If the entity you wish to Rmark is not on the Web, or doesn't have an Rmark button, you can manually add an Rmark by clicking on the button on your Rmarks page, and filling the form.
-If the entity has an Rcode, that is all you need to enter.
+If a source of purchasing advice you wish to Rmark is not on the Web, or doesn't have an Rmark button, you can manually add an Rmark by clicking on the button on your Rmarks page, and filling the form.
+If the source has an Rcode, say printed at the end of an article in a newspaper or magazine, or on a business card, that is all you need to enter.

 Why am I asked to answer some survey questions as part of my rebate claim?